Here are nine reasons to consider taking a break from cannabis while your tolerance to cannabinoids ebbs.

-Cannabis is a great tool and medicine, but our bodies are designed to build up a tolerance to the effects.
+Cannabis is a great tool and medicine.
+It is legal in the state of Missouri to have access to medical marijuana.
+However, you must have a marijuana card.
+Schedule an online appointment to get you marijuana card today!
+While cannabis is a great tool, our bodies are designed to build up a tolerance to the effects.
 In 1976, researchers pointed out that humans build up both behavioral tolerances and dispositional tolerances to cannabis.

 In other words, humans are able to function normally once they build a tolerance to cannabis while their metabolic processing of cannabinoids becomes more efficient.
 Therefore, over time, cannabis may produce a less noticeable effect on the consumer.